LHM++: An Efficient Large Human Reconstruction Model for Pose-free Images to 3D: Abstract

 \section{Abstract}

-Reconstructing an animatable 3D human from casually captured images of an articulated subject without camera or human pose information is a practical yet challenging task due to view misalignment, occlusions, and the absence of structural priors.
-While optimization-based methods can produce high-fidelity results from monocular or multi-view videos, they require accurate pose estimation and slow iterative optimization, limiting scalability in unconstrained scenarios.
-Recent feed-forward approaches enable efficient single-image reconstruction but struggle to effectively leverage multiple input images to reduce ambiguity and improve reconstruction accuracy.
-To address these challenges, we propose \emph{\modelname}, a large human reconstruction model that generates high-quality 3D avatars in seconds from one or multiple casually captured pose-free images.
-Our approach introduces an efficient \emph{Encoder-Decoder Point-Image Transformer} architecture, which fuses hierarchical geometric point features and multi-view image features through multimodal attention.
-The fused features are decoded to recover detailed geometry and appearance, represented using 3D Gaussian splats.
-Extensive experiments on both real and synthetic datasets demonstrate that our method unifies single- and multi-image 3D human reconstruction, achieving high-fidelity and animatable 3D human avatars without requiring camera and human pose annotations.
-Code and models will be released to the public.
+Reconstructing animatable 3D humans from casually captured images of articulated subjects without camera or pose information is highly practical but remains challenging due to view misalignment, occlusions, and the absence of structural priors.
+In this work, we present \emph{\modelname}, an efficient large-scale human reconstruction model that generates high-quality, animatable 3D avatars within seconds from one or multiple pose-free images.
+At its core is an \emph{Encoder–Decoder Point–Image Transformer} architecture that progressively encodes and decodes 3D geometric point features to improve efficiency, while fusing hierarchical 3D point features with image features through multimodal attention.
+The fused features are decoded into 3D Gaussian splats to recover detailed geometry and appearance.
+To further enhance visual fidelity, we introduce a lightweight 3D-aware neural animation renderer that refines the rendering quality of reconstructed avatars in real time.
+Extensive experiments show that our method produces high-fidelity, animatable 3D humans without requiring camera or pose annotations.
+Our code and project page are available at \href{https://lingtengqiu.github.io/LHM++/}{https://lingtengqiu.github.io/LHM++/}.